-Development Bank (IDB), and the World Bank Group (WBG).
-The primary audiences for the guide are IDB and WBG staff and member countries, as well as other development professionals who do not yet have experience addressing VAWG.
-The purpose of this guide is to provide the reader with basic information on the characteristics and consequences of VAWG, including the operational implications that VAWG can have in several priority sectors of the IDB and WBG.
-It also offers guidance on how to integrate VAWG prevention and the provision of quality services to violence survivors within a range of development projects.
-Lastly, it recommends strategies for integrating VAWG into policies and legislation, as well as sector programs and projects.
+guide is to provide the reader with basic information on the characteristics and consequences of VAWG, including the operational implications that VAWG can have in several priority sectors of the IDB and WBG.
+It also offers guidance on how to integrate VAWG prevention and provide quality services to violence survivors across a range of development projects.
+Lastly, it recommends strategies for integrating VAWG prevention and response into policies and legislation, as well as sector programs and projects.